 Skopje, one of the world’s least famous capitals, is the capital of Macedonia and a city with a rich history.
 A city that managed to preserve its identity even after being part of several different empires throughout history.
-Skopje has been part of Alexander the Great’s Kingdom, the Roman Empire, The Byzantine Empire, the Ottoman Empire and socialistic Yugoslavia.
+Skopje has been part of Alexander the Great’s Kingdom, the Roman Empire, The Byzantine Empire, the Ottoman Empire, and socialistic Yugoslavia.
+This makes Skopje a city where the lines between the East and the West are fading away.
 However, as much as it hurts, today Skopje looks like a city with an identity crisis.
 The city survived all these conquerors, only to lose its identity to the hands of a Macedonian Government.

 Today, the city center has more monuments than you can imagine.
 Maybe it’s not over-stretched to call Skopje the monument Capital of the world.
 Most of these monuments aren’t even related to Macedonian history or architecture.
 All these monuments were part of the previous Government controversial project: Skopje 2014.
 This project was controversial because it spent half a billion of taxpayers’ money.
 Oh yeah, and in case you didn’t know Macedonia is still one of the poorest countries in Europe.